Community Fibre Broadband Review (Updated June 2026)

 Broadband & Technology Expert

 "Community Fibre is still one of the easiest recommendations in London if raw broadband performance is what you care about most.
 The symmetrical speeds are properly useful, the supplied hardware is better than average, and One Touch Switching makes the move less painful than it used to be.
-The obvious catch is still availability."
+The obvious catch is still availability, and customers outside London should check the exact router and package details for their address."